DecisionsDev/odm-container-samples/cross-component/deployexecute/README.md

 - [Openshift](https://github.com/DecisionsDev/odm-docker-kubernetes/blob/master/platform/roks/README.md#4-access-the-odm-services)

 ### 2. Deploy the `Loan Validation Service` Decision Service

-If the `Loan Validation Service` Decision Service is not available in Decision Center yet, run:
+If the `Loan Validation Service` is not available in Decision Center, import it using the following commands:

 ```bash
 # configure the Authentication (using Basic Auth)